DrChrisHax/CourseSprout/README.md

 # CourseSprout
-A Simple SMFL app for college students to help find classes
+A Simple application for helping community college students find the right classes